-While the term sales funnel and sales pipeline are used interchangeably, they don’t mean the same thing.
+Many marketers and sales managers use the terms sales funnel and sales pipeline interchangeably, but actually, they don’t mean the same thing at all.

 The name “sales funnel” derives from the funnel-like shape of the process.
 As the prospect goes through the qualification steps, the funnel narrows until the lead becomes a customer.

 The major difference between a sales funnel and a sales pipeline is in the representation.
-A sales pipeline communicates the stage, value, and quantity of various open deals.
+A sales pipeline communicates the stage, value, and quantity of all your open deals.

 On the other hand, a sales funnel helps your sales team understand the percentage of deals that passed through each stage of the sales process.